rolypolytoy/picht/README.md

 ## Gallery

-All API documentation, computational physics methods, and tutorials can be found at the official website: https://rolypolytoy.github.io/picht/.
-Look at CONTRIBUTING.MD if you want to begin adding code to the codebase, which is in picht/core.py.
+API documentation, computational physics methods, and tutorials can be found at the official website: https://rolypolytoy.github.io/picht/.

+All of the examples in the gallery were scripted with under 100 lines of code and generated in under a minute of time.

 ### Electric Lens
 Focusing electrons with a cylindrical electrostatic lens.
 Reference implementation [here](https://rolypolytoy.github.io/picht/auto_examples/01_example_cylindrical_lens.html)